growthbook/growthbook/CONTRIBUTING.md

 ### `black` not found

-If you an experience issues with `black` when committing during the pre-commiti hook stage, it's possible your virtual environment is not enabled.
-Run the following from the project root: `. $(cd packages/stats && poetry env info --path)/bin/activate`
+If you experience issues with `black` when committing during the pre-commit hook stage, it's possible your virtual environment is not enabled.
+Run the following from the project root: `. $(cd packages/stats && poetry env info --path)/bin/activate`.

+If you get the error that `poetry env info --path` is not defined, try re-running `yarn setup` from the project root.

 ## Getting Help